WYCN-LD

 Before WTMU's application could be approved, WHDH requested to return its digital signal to channel 42, leading WTMU to withdraw its application for the channel on August 24 and filing instead to move to channel 46;[16] the FCC dismissed the channel 42 application on August 26, 2009,[17] at the same time also canceling the construction permit for the previously proposed digital companion channel.[12]
 In the meantime, WTMU was unable to get a digital signal on the air before being forced to terminate the analog signal on April 9, 2010, resulting in the station suspending operations.[18]
 To avoid losing its license due to not broadcasting for a year, WTMU resumed broadcasting on April 4, 2011, using its existing analog facilities but operating on channel 46 under special temporary authority (STA).[19][20]
 It again suspended operations on April 9, but returned to the air on March 14, 2012.[21]

-On March 10, 2016, Sunbeam Television sued Comcast in the District Court for the District of Massachusetts, arguing that moving NBC to WNEU would violate antitrust law by strengthening its near-monopoly position in the market, and FCC conditions on Comcast's acquisition of NBC, as the company had agreed not to reduce over-the-air coverage of NBC, nor use its cable holdings to influence affiliation negotiations.[27][32][33]
-On May 16, 2016, the lawsuit was thrown out, with the judge arguing that the possible loss of OTA coverage was "not a concern that WHDH has standing to redress", and that "absent any actionable harm attributable to Comcast, it is simply an indurate consequence of doing business in a competitive and unsentimental marketplace."[34]
+Sunbeam mounted a defense of its NBC affiliation in public.
+In court, Ansin argued that WNEU's transmitter, which was not centrally located at the time, did not provide adequate coverage and served 4 million fewer people.[30][31]
+Shortly before the launch of NBC Boston was confirmed, Ansin told The Globe, "No network has elected to give up such a strong station and go to a startup station".[23]
+On March 10, 2016, Sunbeam Television sued Comcast in the District Court for the District of Massachusetts, arguing that moving NBC to WNEU would violate antitrust law by strengthening its near-monopoly position in the market as well as Federal Communications Commission (FCC)–imposed conditions on Comcast's acquisition of NBC, as the company had agreed not to reduce over-the-air coverage of NBC or use its cable holdings to influence affiliation negotiations.[31][32][33]
+On May 16, 2016, the lawsuit was dismissed; the judge found that the signal issue was "not a concern that WHDH has standing to redress" and noted, "[A]bsent any actionable harm attributable to Comcast, it is simply an indurate consequence of doing business in a competitive and unsentimental marketplace."[34]

 Launch

-On November 1, 2016, NBCUniversal officially announced that it would broadcast its new NBC Boston service across WBTS-LD and WNEU-DT2, and unveiled details surrounding the station's launch programming and news department.
-Mike St. Peter pointed out that although the two stations combined would not have the same over-the-air coverage as WHDH, 97% of viewers in the Boston market were pay television subscribers, and NBC would "continue to look for how we can improve over-the-air service".[47][48][49]
+On November 1, 2016, NBCUniversal officially announced that it would broadcast its NBC Boston on WBTS-LD and a subchannel of WNEU, as well as details surrounding the station's launch programming and news department.
+General manager Mike St. Peter pointed out that, although the two stations combined would not have the same over-the-air coverage as WHDH, 97% of viewers in the Boston market were pay television subscribers, and NBC would "continue to look for how we can improve over-the-air service".[44][45][46]
+On November 10, the stations launched a transitional programming service branded as Countdown NBC Boston.
+Designed to promote the switch and assist viewers in locating NBC Boston's over-the-air channels, the service featured NBC Boston's future syndicated programming, programs from Cozi TV, and newscasts from NECN.
+The NBC Boston website and social media outlets were also launched at this time.[45]
+To further improve coverage, on December 12, NBC announced that it had leased a subchannel on WMFP in Lawrence.[47][48]

 Logo used as NBC Boston

-On October 18, 2017, NBC agreed to purchase WYCN-CD,[60] a Nashua, New Hampshire-based Class A station that had also sold its frequency rights as part of the spectrum auction.[56][61]
-Previous owner OTA Broadcasting then entered into a channel sharing agreement with the WGBH Educational Foundation to carry WYCN-CD's signal over WGBX-TV to serve as the full market simulcast for WBTS-LD once NBC acquired WYCN's license.[62]
-The sale of WYCN-CD to NBC was completed on January 18, 2018;[63] the station began channel sharing with WGBX the same day.
-The WMFP simulcast ended at midnight on April 1, 2018; WMFP began channel sharing with WWDP on September 7.[64]
+On October 18, 2017, NBC agreed to purchase WYCN-CD,[57] a Nashua, New Hampshire–based Class A station that had also sold its spectrum in the auction.[54][58]
+Prior to the sale, WYCN-CD owner OTA Broadcasting entered into a channel sharing agreement with the WGBH Educational Foundation to broadcast WYCN-CD on the transmitter of WGBX-TV, a full-power Boston signal.[59]
+The sale of WYCN-CD to NBC was completed on January 18, 2018;[60] the station began channel-sharing with WGBX the same day.
+The WMFP simulcast ended at midnight on April 1, 2018; WMFP began channel sharing with WWDP on September 7.[61]
+The feed on WYCN-CD was assigned major channel number 15.[62][b]

 Technical information